Druze: Prayer houses and holy places

 Holy places of the Druze are archaeological sites important to the community and associated with religious holidays; the most notable example being Nabi Shu'ayb, dedicated to Jethro, who is a central figure of the Druze religion.
 Druze make pilgrimages to this site on the holiday of Ziyarat al-Nabi Shu'ayb.

-One of the most important features of the Druze village having a central role in social life is the —a house of prayer, retreat and religious unity.
+One of the most important features of the Druze village having a central role in social life is the khilwa or khalwa—a house of prayer, retreat and religious unity.
 The khalwat may be known as majlis in local languages.

 The second type of religious shrine is one associated with the anniversary of a historic event or death of a prophet.
 If it is a mausoleum the Druze call it mazār and if it is a shrine they call it maqām.
 The holy places become more important to the community in times of adversity and calamity.
 The holy places and shrines of the Druze are scattered in various villages, in places where they are protected and cared for.
 They are found in Syria, Lebanon and Israel.